solbu/hldig/TESTING.md

     make install

-Files will be installed to $source_dir/testing; as a result, you won't have any problems with write permissions to the database folder, and htdig will know where to find the htdig.conf (-c won't be needed)
+Files will be installed to $source_dir/testing; as a result, you won't have any problems with write permissions to the database folder, and hldig will know where to find the htdig.conf (-c won't be needed)

 ## https URLS
-SSL isn't enabled by default, but it's needed for htdig to crawl `https` urls.
-Use ./configure --with-ssl to build htdig with ssl support.
+SSL isn't enabled by default, but it's needed for hldig to crawl `https` urls.
+Use ./configure --with-ssl to build hldig with ssl support.

 ## install lighttpd

-One method we use for testing is having htdig crawl a lightweight web server that can run locally on your computer.
+One method we use for testing is having hldig crawl a lightweight web server that can run locally on your computer.
 It's more polite than crawling someone's public web site.

-Download the latest source package of [lighttpd](http://www.lighttpd.net/) and extract it to a directory outside of your `htdig` source directory.
+Download the latest source package of [lighttpd](http://www.lighttpd.net/) and extract it to a directory outside of your `hldig` source directory.

 You may have to install some dependencies for lighttpd to build.
 Notes about that are on the [lighttpd wiki](http://redmine.lighttpd.net/projects/lighttpd/wiki/InstallFromSource).